3. Learn the rules about getting rid of assets

 - Can you give OW proof of the debt and that you paid it?

 What else OW must consider before deciding what to do about your assistance

 - your and how much you need to live

 - how long ago you sold or gave away the asset

 - why you got rid of the asset and if something happening in your life affected whether you could make good decisions

-When ODSP looks at your reasons, they can decide to start giving you income support or to keep giving you the same amount.
+When OW looks at your reasons, they can decide to start giving you financial assistance or to keep giving you the same amount.
 And they can do this even if you gave something away or sold it for less than it was worth.